RBF Weighted Hyper-Involution for RGB-D Object Detection

 \section{Abstract}

-A vast majority of conventional augmented reality devices are equipped with depth sensors.
-Depth images produced by such sensors contain complementary information for object detection when used with color images.
-Despite the benefits, it remains a complex task to simultaneously extract photometric and depth features in real time due to the immanent difference between depth and color images.
-Moreover, standard convolution operations are not sufficient to properly extract information directly from raw depth images leading to intermediate representations of depth which is inefficient.
-To address these issues, we propose a real-time and two stream RGBD object detection model.
-The proposed model consists of two new components: a depth guided hyper-involution that adapts dynamically based on the spatial interaction pattern in the raw depth map and an up-sampling based trainable fusion layer that combines the extracted depth and color image features without blocking the information transfer between them.
-We show that the proposed model outperforms other RGB-D based object detection models on NYU Depth v2 dataset and achieves comparable (second best) results on SUN RGB-D. Additionally, we introduce a new outdoor RGB-D object detection dataset where our proposed model outperforms other models.
-The performance evaluation on diverse synthetic data generated from CAD models and images shows the potential of the proposed model to be adapted to augmented reality based applications.
+{A vast majority of augmented reality devices come equipped with depth and color cameras.
+Despite their advantages, extracting both photometric and depth features simultaneously in real-time remains challenging due to inherent differences between depth and color images.
+Furthermore, standard convolution operations are insufficient for extracting information directly from raw depth images, leading to inefficient intermediate representations.
+To address these issues, we propose a real-time two-stream RGBD object detection model.
+Our model introduces two new components: a dynamic radial basis function (RBF) weighted depth-based hyper-involution that adjusts dynamically based on spatial interaction patterns in raw depth maps, and an up-sampling based trainable fusion layer that combines extracted depth and color image features without obstructing information transfer between them.
+Experimental results demonstrate that the proposed approach achieves the strongest performance among existing RGB-D 2D object detection methods on NYU Depth V2, while remaining competitive on the SUN RGB-D benchmark.}

-\keywords = {RGB-D, Detection, Depth, Convolution, Involution, Fusion}
+\keywords{RGB-D, Detection, Depth, Convolution, Involution, Fusion}